Details

 Ian Houston bought RAYBEL on the advice of Reuben Webb of F.A.
 Webb & Sons barge yard of Pin Mill, Suffolk.
 His brother, Albert Webb, had been one of the longer serving skippers and he knew the particular strength and good condition of the barge.
 When it became apparent that there was still freight delivery work available Ian Houston founded Raybel Charters and in May 1974 Raybel returned to trade under skipper Douglas Bridges.
 The work continued for two years with cargoes including wheat, starch, haricot beans, pitch, and flour.

 When freight charters became increasingly difficult to find, RAYBEL returned to Webb’s yard where sailing gear and rigging were refitted.
-The pitch pine mainmast and sprite, together with wire rigging and leeboard winches, were sourced from a much older barge – Asphodel.
+The pitch pine mainmast and sprite, together with wire rigging and leeboard winches, were sourced from a much older barge – ASPHODEL.
 A new suit of flax sails were built by Whitmores of Ipswich in the autumn of 1976; the last suit of barge sails this once busy sail loft produced.

-RAYBEL moved to Milton Creek in September 2019.
+RAYBEL was moved to Milton Creek in September 2019.
 A dry dock kindly donated by the Westmoreland Trust was raised from Upper Halstow creek and moved to Milton Creek in March 2020.
-Due to Covid 19, work could not start on the dry dock until June 2020 and RAYBEL was inserted in October 2020.
-Shipwrights Tim Goldsmith and John Hall started the restoration work in November 2020.
+Due to Covid 19, work could not start on the dry dock until later that year and RAYBEL was inserted in October 2020.

 Significance